Parfait Parquet – Frequently Asked Questions

-An average-sized square room of between 25 to 30 square metres, in straight parquet (bedroom, lounge or hallway for instance) should take a day to sand and a second day to hand finish and varnish, wax or oil.
+An average-sized square room of between 25 to 30 square metres, in straight parquet (bedroom, lounge or hallway for instance) takes a day to sand and finish and a second day to hand finish and varnish, wax or oil.
 However, if repairs are required to the main body of the floor, or several floor boards need to be replaced then the job will take a little longer.

 Should I consider filling the gaps between my floorboards?

-Firstly, it depends on the gap size and the floor type and all floors need to be assessed on a ‘room by room’ basis.
-Pine floors and parquet floors in particular need different treatments to get the best results.
+Firstly, it depends on the gap size and the floor type and if the parquet is flexing or moving due to age or the beams or subfloor below all floors need to be assessed on a ‘room by room’ basis.
+Pine floors and old parquet floors in particular need different treatments to get the best results.